dadosneurais/raisecom-cve/README.md

 ### Code Flow:
 1. The user sends an HTTP POST request to /vpn_template_style.php.
 2. The parameter stylenum is captured by the PHP backend.
-3. The input is passed to a shell execution function (e.g., exec(), system(), or backticks) to process template styles.
+3. The input is passed to the sslvpn_config_mod function within sslvpn_class.php, which utilizes the exec() sink to process template styles.
 4. By using shell metacharacters like $() or ;, an attacker can break out of the intended command context and execute arbitrary code.
 ---